aplauche/Better-Custom-Classes-for-Gutenberg/readme.txt

 2. An invalid class highlighted where the user added a period

 == Changelog ==

+= 0.1.2 =
+* Fix bug with WP 6.3 where saving on general options page throws error

 = 0.1.1 =
 * Add a filter to bail out if block does not support customClassName